 It is possible to store this information on a public platform.
 Millions of users access services such as Google Drive, MS OneDrive, and DropBox daily.
 These options work very well to access documents from any location, using whatever device may be available, and cut costs on data storage by using the cloud.
 Those concerned with data security and disaster recovery, however, naturally turn their thought to what would happen if data were to be lost due to unforeseen circumstances beyond our daily control.
 How quickly could that information be restored, minimising downtime without compromising the data’s integrity?

 There are just too many factors that can go wrong with data.
 Hardware failure, outright theft, human error and compromised systems are just a few examples, each with their own hurdles, but with the same final implication.

 Consider the following: according to a Realty Times report, it would take you 19 days to re-type just 20MB of lost text-based data.
-Market research from Harris Interactive shows that a hard drive crashes every 15 seconds, while 2000 laptops are lost or stolen daily.
+Market research from Harris Interactive shows that a hard drive crashes every 15 seconds, while we lose 2000 laptops daily to negligence or theft.
 Most alarmingly, the London Chamber of Commerce advises that 90% of companies suffering significant data loss go out of business within two years.

 A dedicated data backup solution should spring to mind.

 The differences between backup and storage are an essential distinction.